-Rae André is a sustainability educator and environmental activist who focuses on working with emerging climate leaders.
-She consults on how to teach sustainability leadership based on the principles that growth is finite, natural capital is priceless, and human progress must be measured in terms of both economics and the quality of life.
+Rae André is a sustainability educator and environmental activist who focuses on working with climate leaders.
+She promotes sustainability leadership based on the principles that growth is finite, natural capital is priceless, and human progress must be measured in terms of both economics and the quality of life.

 Dr. André is the 2019 recipient of the David L. Bradford Outstanding Educator Award, which acknowledges "consistently demonstrated achievement over a lifetime, focusing on teaching and learning excellence.
 These individuals have contributed substantially to the Society, and have impacted the field as a whole, with their innovations and ideas extending to a wide audience."
 The award is given annually by the Management and Organizational Behavior Teaching Society in honor of its founder.